Advice and guidance for primary practitioners introducing and developing primary languages

 Roadshows and webinars

 'Roadshows' are part of our support for local ALL groups - they are presentations to update local groups on news from ALL, events and projects of interest, along with sector news and resources of interest.
-Local ALL groups can access the presentations to share with their local group attendees.
-For summer 2019, we have also piloted a Roadshow webinar.
+ALL Members can access these presentations, and ALL Local Group leaders can share them with their local groups .
+Since Summer 2019, we also offer a termly Q&A Roadshow webinar.
+Details are available from http://www.all-london.

 Languages Today Primary Blogs

-Primary language teacher and consultant Clare Seccombe writes our Primary Blog in the Languages Today magazine which is a member benefit of ALL.
-Explore Clares' recent Primary Blog on writing at KS2.
+Primary language teacher and consultant Clare Seccombe writes the Primary Blog in the Languages Today magazine which is a member benefit of ALL.
+Explore some of Clare's blogs (updated in 2020) in her book in the Shop.